psgivens/PersonalTracker.Api/README.md

 During run, source code directories are mapped via docker volumes

 Here are some URLS to use as sanity checks

 * http://localhost/index.html - Is the proxy/static server running?
 * http://localhost:2002/.well-known/openid-configuration - Is IdServer running?
 * http://localhost/.well-known/openid-configuration - Can the proxy access IdServer?
 * http://localhost:2003/api/ping - Is the api server running?
 * http://localhost/api/ping - Can the proxy acccess the api server?
 * http://localhost/testclient.html - Use debug tools to see if this calls id and api.

+The proxy has been changed.
+The above testclient and index won't work.
+To get them to work remove the last line of LocalProxy/conf/proxy.conf

+* http://localhost:3000 - The react app running on the local system
+* http://localhost - Proxy of the react app running on the local system

+Ports used in this project

+* 2002 - id server
+* 2003 - pomodoro api
+* 2004 - ping api

+### Local Proxy Server

+LocalProxy/conf/proxy.conf defines the forwarding rules in the proxy

 ## Setup